efi0ng/psGoWebApp/README.md

 Reminding myself how to use Git and Github at the same time.

-# Known Issues during Module 5: MVC The View Layer
+# Known Issues during Module 5: MVC The Controller Layer - Part 1

  1. All data is hard-coded.
  2. Product view model is not parameterised - only one product ever shown